HeyWray/SRUS-TW-Games/docs/assessment-tasks.md

 What is the expected time and space complexity of the above algorithm?
 You can answer using big O or in plain English but in both cases you MUST justify your answer.

-> As the list gets bigger it's size and time increases at a similar rate (the time factor would be more impactful than size).
+> As the list gets bigger the number of steps increases at a similar rate.
 Worst case the algorythm will have called the method the same number of times as the size of the array.
 >
-> As the list divides by the method, memory has to hold onto a series of new arrays with the same or similar content in them.
+> As the list sequentially halves, memory has to hold onto a series of new arrays with the same values.

 ### 5.2.
 Task: Implement the custom sorting algorithm